kboul/wfs-spy-react/README.md

 # Wfs Spy

-A client side app t oextract Web Feature Services (WFS).
+A client side app to extract Web Feature Services (WFS).

 ## Run the project